 How Do Data Pipeline Tools Work?

-To understand the data pipeline process, simply visualize a pipe that receives information from one or multiple sources and then carries it to a specific destination.
+To understand the data pipeline process, simply visualize a pipe that receives information from one or more sources and then carries it to a specific destination.

 The data “source” can include data from SaaS applications, relational databases, etc.

-The “destination” could be a data store, a BI, analytics application, etc.
+The “destination” could be a data warehouse, a Business Intelligence (BI) server, analytics application, or another place.

 Depending on the destination and business use case, various things can be done to change the data along the way.
 These operations are called transformations and may include: